 The member of staff will listen to the child and make an initial note of their concerns, they will then discuss next steps with them and reassure them that they will be supported.
-In line with the statutory guidance provided in Keeping Children Safe in Education 2022, we will never promise a child that we will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.
-The member of staff will make a formal record of the concern/report on the school's recording system and other relevant members of staff will be alerted.
+In line with the statutory guidance provided in Keeping children safe in education 2023, we will never promise a child that we will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.
+The member of staff will make a formal record of the concern/report on the school's recording system using CPOMs and other relevant members of staff will be alerted.
 The member of staff will directly alert the school's Designated Safeguarding Lead if the report is deemed urgent or if a child is considered at risk.

 We understand that some children may find it difficult to tell a member of staff about their concerns verbally, we therefore have additional reporting mechanisms in place.
 Our school has a worry box in the hall where the child can put their name/a brief note about their concerns/draw a picture of their concern - these worry boxes are introduced to the children at the start of the year and children are reminded of them regularly.
+Our school also has a designated Safeguarding email address - if a child feels unable to tell a member of staff about their concerns verbally, they could send an email with their concerns, and these will be followed-up/responded to by the school's Designated Safeguarding Lead or Deputy.